Chapter 32 : Halloween

 "And while I may not understand your passion, I do understand your drive for it.
 When did you first start making dresses?"

 This question took me off guard.
 "Before Hogwarts, I attended Madame Girard’s School for Young Witches where I was taught to read and write, among other things.
 From the very beginning, my favorite had always been sewing class.
 I worshipped my teacher and she taught me how to sew everything from socks to a dress.
 And as I grew older, I became more and more interested in the dressmaking bit.
-I don't know what exactly it is that drew me in, but my teacher once mentioned how a dress can make any girl feel special, and pretty, and like the belle of the ball.
+I don't know what exactly it is that drew me in, but my teacher once mentioned how a dress can make any girl feel special, and pretty, and like she’s the belle of the ball.
 And, I guess, I just want to be the person behind it all..."
 I clear my throat, a little embarrassed for ranting about my childhood to my headmistress.

 She just nods her head though, smiling coyly at me and not looking the least bit annoyed, to my surprise.